 - 1. Pacheco is a strong, friendly, and family-oriented community.
 The diverse, independent culture that distinguishes it from nearby cities should be preserved and cultivated. - 2.
 The variety of the existing housing stock should be maintained and enhanced. - 3.
-The diverse business community should be supported and enhanced. - 4.
+Pacheco's convenient location should be maximized to support and enhance the diverse business community and promote economic development. - 4.
 Pacheco's rich history and heritage should be celebrated. - 5.
 Buchanan Field Airport is integral to the community's identity and should be supported. - 6.
 Pacheco's wildlife habitat, open spaces, and connections to nature should be preserved and expanded.